help-me-mom/ng-mocks/README.md

 `TranslatePipe`
 etc.

-We could easily test it with `schemas: [NO_ERRORS_SCHEMA]` and it would work, but in this case we have zero guarantee, that our tests will fail if an interface of a dependency has been changed and requires code updates.
+We could easily test it with `schemas: [NO_ERRORS_SCHEMA]` to avoid `Template parse errors: <component> is not a known element`, and it would work, but in this case we have zero guarantee, that our tests will fail if an interface of a dependency has been changed and requires code updates.
 Therefore, we have to avoid `NO_ERRORS_SCHEMA`.